Sorbus aucuparia: Description

 The buds are often longer than 1 cm and have flossy to felted hairs.
 These hairs, which disappear over time, cover dark brown to black bud scales.
 The terminal buds are oval and pointed and larger than axillary buds, which are narrow, oval and pointed, close to the twig, and often curved towards it.

 The species is monoecious.
 It reaches maturity at age 10 and carries ample fruit almost every year.
 The plant flowers from May to June (on occasion again in September) in many yellowish white corymbs that contain about 250 flowers.
 The corymbs are large, upright, and bulging.
 The flowers are between 8 and 10 mm in diameter and have five small, yellowish green, and triangular sepals that are covered in hairs or bare.
 The five round or oval petals are yellowish white and the flower has up to 25 stamens fused with the corolla to form a hypanthium and an ovary with two to five styles; the style is fused with the receptacle.
 The flowers have an unpleasant trimethylamine smell.
 Their nectar is high in fructose and glucose.

 Its berries are round pomes between 8 and 10 mm in diameter that ripen from August to October.
 The fruit are green before they ripen and then typically turn to orange or scarlet in color.
 The sepals persist as a black, five-pointed star on the ripe fruit.
 A corymb carries 80 to 100 pomes.
 A pome contains a star-shaped ovary with two to five locules each containing one or two flat, narrow, and pointed reddish seeds.
 The flesh of the fruit contains carotenoids, citric acid, malic acid, parasorbic acid, pectin, provitamin A, sorbitol, tannin, and vitamin C. The seeds contain glycoside.
+Its fruit persists for an average of 100.6 days, and bears an average of 2.5 seeds per fruit.
+Fruits average 73.0% water, and their dry weight includes 8.9% carbohydrates and 3.1% lipids.

 The species has a chromosome number of 2n=34.